 If you are asking yourself “why SN-50?”, the name comes from the chemical element Tin: symbol Sn and atomic number 50.
 Nerdy, right?

 What is next?
-Link para o cabeçalho
+Link to heading

 So, what am I planning to do?
 Right now I’m designing the cartridge file format and the read and write routines.
 SN-50 development will be quite big and challenging.
 It will make me learn stuff from game development that I’ve never touched before.
 So, stay tuned, I’ll be writing about everything I do and learn in the SN-50’s article series.
 See you soon.